 The Lhasa Apso is a tiny pup with lavishly long locks.
 Despite his small frame, he is jam-packed with canine character.
 And this is why there are so many ardent Apso fans across the globe.
-It’s hard to believe why this pup isn’t more popular than he is!
+It’s hard to believe why this pup isn’t more popular than he is.

-So, whether you’re about to welcome one of these lovely pups into your life, or you’re curious as to what all the Apso fuss is about, you’ve landed in the right place!
+So, whether you’re about to welcome one of these lovely pups into your life, or you’re curious as to what all the Apso fuss is about, you’ve landed in the right place.

 This is an ancient breed that dates back to 800 B.C.
 He is named after Tibet’s sacred city, Lhasa.
 Their name also translates to ‘long haired dog.’
-His first role was a sentinel dog inside the palaces and Buddhist monasteries.
+His first role was as a sentinel dog inside the palaces and Buddhist monasteries.
 Mastiffs were used as the first line of defense outside, and Lhasas were the inside canine alarm system.
 Back in his homeland, he is known as Abso Seng Kye, which translates to ‘Bark Lion Sentinel Dog.’

 Lhasa Apsos are still viewed as sacred creatures today, treasured by royals and ordinary people alike.
 It was also believed that when a monk passed away, his soul would enter his dog to live on.
 This holy hound was a closely guarded national treasure.
 They were forbidden to leave the country unless gifted by the Dalai Lama.

 A pair of Lhasa Apsos were gifted to America in 1933 to a renowned traveler, Suydam Cutting.
 And almost all American Lhasas today originate from this foundation pair.
 The American Kennel Club (AKC) recognized the breed in 1935, and the American Lhasa Apso Club was established in 1959.